ALM-Rangers/Guidance/src/DevOps/manage-database-upgrades.md

 When updating your database, you could deploy schema and data changes.

-- **Modify the database schema** - You may need to add new tables, append columns to tables, or create and update indexes.
+- **Modify the database schema** - add new tables, append columns to tables, or create and update indexes.
-- **Creating and updating data** - You may need to insert new data into tables, update existing data, and validate that data has been correctly modified.
+- **Creating and updating data** - insert new data into tables, update existing data, and validate that data has been correctly modified.

 ### 24x7

 Deploying database changes to high-availability and critical systems, for example financial or military systems, is a challenge.

-- **Downtime has a significant impact** -user dissatisfaction or worse, a sense of distrust in the platform.
+- **Downtime has significant impact** - user dissatisfaction or worse, a sense of distrust in the platform.
 - **Backups and restore are not a recovery option** - every action must be part of a forward moving process.

 ### Backward compatibility